lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 In three dimensions the problem is more complex.
 We cannot simply choose an ambiguous case independent of all other ambiguous cases.
 For example **Figure 6-9** shows what happens if we carelessly implement two cases independent of one another.
 In this figure we have used the usual case 3 but replaced case 6 with its *complementary* case.
 Complementary cases are formed by exchanging the "dark" vertices with "light" vertices.
 (This is equivalent to swapping vertex scalar value from above the isosurface value to below the isosurface value, and vice versa.)
 The result of pairing these two cases is that a hole is left in the isosurface.

 Several different approaches have been taken to remedy this problem.
 One approach tessellates the cubes with tetrahedron, and uses a *marching tetrahedra* technique *.* This works because the marching tetrahedra exhibit no ambiguous cases.
 Unfortunately, the marching tetrahedra algorithm generates isosurfaces consisting of more triangles, and the tessellation of a cube with tetrahedra requires making a choice regarding the orientation of the tetrahedra.
 This choice may result in artificial "bumps" in the isosurface because of interpolation along the face diagonals as shown in **Figure 6-7**.
 Another approach evaluates the asymptotic behavior of the surface, and then chooses the cases to either join or break the contour.
-Nielson and Hamann <em style="color:blue;background-color: white">\[Nielson91\]</em> have developed a technique based on this approach they call the *asymptotic decider*.
+Nielson and Hamann <em style="color:green;background-color: white">\[Nielson91\]</em> have developed a technique based on this approach they call the *asymptotic decider*.
 It is based on an analysis of the variation of the scalar variable across an ambiguous face.
 The analysis determines how the edges of isosurface polygons should be connected.

 <figure id="Figure 6-8">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure6-8.png?raw=true" width="640" alt="Figure6-8">